Worker distraction is on the rise. Digital employee experience (DEX) platforms can help

 DEX systems enable IT teams to monitor and manage employees’ daily interactions with the digital tools in their workplace, thus delivering more-effective support.
 By collecting and analyzing telemetry data from networks, devices, and apps, these systems can detect common problems, send notifications, or provide real-time automated fixes.

 If a particular condition is detected—for example, performance slows because there are multiple instances of an application running in the background—the employee gets an alert describing the problem with an offer to fix it, which they can accept to self-remediate the issue.
-Some DEX products can warn people proactively when their hard drives are nearly full, letting them delete unnecessary files by clicking a button, or detect when their anti-malware software has failed and automatically restore it.
+Some DEX products can warn people proactively when their hard drives are nearly full, letting them delete unnecessary files by clicking a button or detecting when their anti-malware software has failed and automatically restoring it.

 [Read also: 4 steps to building a digital employee experience (DEX) strategy]

-Furthermore, the IT team can learn how employees feel about these interventions via sentiment-analysis features in the DEX software.
-Some tools ask workers questions in the midst of an activity; others send surveys post-remediation to determine if actions taken by the employee, IT, or the help desk were effective.
+Furthermore, the IT team can learn how employees feel about these interventions via sentiment analysis features in the DEX software.
+Some tools ask workers questions in the midst of an activity; others send employees post-remediation surveys to determine if actions taken by the employee, IT, or the help desk were effective.
 The collected data can then be used to improve employees’ digital experience (it can offer training or additional fixes going forward) and inform the help desk of missed opportunities—instances where they can do better with the technology and services they provide.

 Your digital employee experience should feature fewer interruptions, more communication